sttoracle/ORACASB/README.md

 >You can review the Controls begin monitored and enforced under the *Standard* and *Stringent* Security Controls baselines.
 You can also define your own security control baseline by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sanctioned app.

-#### **STEP 6**: Authenticate to Salesforce and allow CASB to access your Salesforce Account
+#### **STEP 7**: Authenticate to Salesforce and allow CASB to access your Salesforce Account
-You will be redirected to SFDC to login, and you will see the following screen in the process:
+You will be redirected to Salesforce to login, and you will see the following screen in the process:

 ![](images/CASB/01-please-wait-screen.png)